 Now that there’s extra space in your mouth — even if it’s a very back tooth — there’s an opportunity for your other teeth to start moving and drifting out of alignment.
 It’s important to have a tooth replacement plan as soon as you recover.
 For most people, that means getting a dental implant, bridge, or partial denture.

 Implants are the most “lifelike” type of tooth replacement, in that they mimic the shape and function of your natural teeth.
 Once installed, they can last for the rest of your life.
 Plus, implants can be used in pairs to support multi-tooth restorations to replace multiple teeth at one time.

-For dental implants in The Woodlands, schedule a consultation with Dr. Kip Saunders.
-He can discuss whether a tooth extraction is best for your situation and what alternatives may be available.
-As a gum and implant specialist, Dr. Saunders is committed to ensuring the best health for your overall smile.
+For dental implants in The Woodlands, schedule a consultation with us.
+We can discuss whether a tooth extraction is best for your situation and what alternatives may be available.
+As a gum and implant specialist, our doctors in PCE are committed to ensuring the best health for your overall smile.